AndreMacleod/tweetclassifier/README.md

 ## A model to automatically distinguish between Musk and Biden tweets

 The code is easily changeable to any two users.
 Currnetly set up as an app that gives a response to localhost, given a user query.
-To test model, run app.py and then curl -X GET -H "Content-type: application/json"  -H "Accept: application/json"  -d "{\"query\":\"TEST TWEET\"}"  "http://127.0.0.1:5000/"
+To test model, run app.py and then in the terminal (for Windows) curl -X GET -H "Content-type: application/json"  -H "Accept: application/json"  -d "{\"query\":\"TEST TWEET\"}"  "http://127.0.0.1:5000/"
 Trying 'I love bitcoin' and 'we stand with Ukraine' gave Musk and Biden responses, as a very small initial test.
 The model itself has a test set, and the resulting CM is included as png.
 Metrics are as follows: